 “Hello, Barbara.”
 A culmination of good secret-keeping (no one on set knew) and knowing when the time was right to bring James Stenbeck back.
 This first return was the one I enjoyed (and perhaps a bit of the last one, but not so many in between).
 This kicked off many, many years of storylines.

 Sabrina.
-I’ve already gone on and on about this story, but though it sounds twisty and turn-y on paper, it was a beautiful mother/child reunion on-screen, and a belated, posthumous honor to Irna Phillips’ vision behind the scenes – Kim would, after all, end up happy with Bob and with her ‘baby.’
+I’ve already gone on and on about this story, but though it sounds twisty and turn-y on paper, it was at its heart a story about family, about Kim moving heaven and earth to find Sabrina, and a belated, posthumous honor to Irna Phillips’ vision behind the scenes – Kim would, after all, end up happy with Bob and with her ‘baby.’

 The entire Iva/Lucinda/Lily story.
 The secret of Lily’s true parentage was fantastic.
 I began watching the show in early 1986 and it took over a year for Lily to find out that Iva was her mother.
 The tension between Iva and Lucinda made for wonderful scenes, as did the powerhouse scene where Lily finds out.
 (For dramatic tension and performances, on par with Lisa Brown’s Guiding Light scenes when Kelly tells Nola off.)